 Thinking about it, the if statement already excludes

 haystack[mid_idx] from being needle, so there’s no reason to include it in next_haystack.
 Here’s the fix:

 But is the code correct now?
 Terminating isn’t enough; it needs to get the right answer, of course.

-Note, that’s not just coverage of individual code lines, but coverage of full pathways through the code.
-KLEE
+that’s not just coverage of individual code lines, but coverage of full pathways through the code.
+KLEE hasn’t ruled

-hasn’t ruled out stack corruption or integer overflows with large arrays, but I’m pretty confident the code is
+out stack corruption or integer overflows with large arrays, but I’m pretty confident the code is correct now.

 But we can write our own pretty-printing code and put it at the end of the test rig:

 Ugh, that would be just one format call with D’s %( array